w3c/mathml-docs/gap-analysis/index.md

 This document makes no conclusions.
 It lists some of the strengths and weaknesses of the approaches presented.
 The reader is invited to comment on those approaches and/or provide alternatives as the WG wants to come to a solution that works within the web platform to address the problems noted below.

-The goal is to allow authors/authoring tools the ability to capture, in MathML, enough information so an expression can be correctly rendered by screen reader applications.
+The goal is to allow authors/authoring tools the ability to capture, in MathML, enough information so that an expression can be correctly rendered by screen reader applications.
 It is likely that additional information that aids accessibility can also be used to improve search of mathematical expressions, but the focus of this document is on enhancing accessibility.

 The Working Group is committed to backwards compatibility.
 Any solution to these problems should not invalidate old documents, but should allow progressive enhancement of existing content.
 Moreover, authors should be able to enhance the math contained in their documents as little or as much as they choose.

-In the following sections, the document discusses the current state of Web math APIs, how AT renders math, and the problems that ambiguous math presents to AT/users.
+In the following sections, this document discusses the current state of Web math APIs, how AT renders math, and the problems that ambiguous math presents to AT/users.
 It explores some ideas based on ARIA and CSS, and parallel MathML markup.
 It also presents a potential MathML extension to solve the ambiguity issues.
 Although not the focus of this document, there are areas such as search and computation that potentially can be enhanced by a solution that enhances accessibility and this is discussed at the end of the document.

 ## Current State